Year End Giving: The Step-by-Step Guide for Nonprofits

 Best practices for sending texts to donors:

-- Send at least 3 texts with compelling content before asking for a donation
+• Send at least three texts with compelling content before asking for a donation

 Best practices for sending text messages:

-- Build list of mobile subscribers with keywords
+• Build a list of mobile subscribers with keywords

-- Build list of mobile subscribers by collecting mobile number on forms
+• Build a list of mobile subscribers by collecting mobile numbers on forms

 Donations from Direct Mail

-Increase response rates from your end of the year fundraising appeal letter
+Increase response rates from your end-of-year fundraising appeal letter

 Online donation instructions should be prominently located on the envelope and within your year-end appeal letter.
 Even better… the post office gives a 2% discount on postage if you include a QR code on your envelope.